 - The following list of appraisers provided significant mass appraisal assistance to the person signing this certification.
-Debbie Rinner, Donna Allen, Larry Prichard, Randall H. Jones, Jared Barr and Daisy Watson.
-Also the appraisers who work for the appraisal firm of "Pritchard and Abbott, Inc.", which is employed by Cooke County Appraisal District. - All the appraisers mentioned either have their "Registered Professional Appraiser" designation or are in the process of obtaining their RPA.
+Donna M. Allen, Randall H. Jones, Daisy R. Watson, Gerald Maurice Holland, Jermery Samuel Schneider and Charles Scott.
+Also, the appraisal firm of "Pritchard and Abbott, Inc.", employed by Cooke County Appraisal District by contract. - All the appraisers mentioned either have their "Registered Professional Appraiser" designation or are in the process of obtaining their RPA.
 They are all registered with the Texas Department of Licensing and Registration TDLR.